Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Proposed Randomized Single-Pass Algorithms

 As discussed in \cite{bjarkason2019pass}, the single-pass algorithms for matrices usually give unreliable approximations when $L=K$ due to some instability issues in solving badly conditioned least-squares problems.
-Actually, we experienced the same for tensors and will report them in our simulations.
-According to \eqref{righ_eq}, we need to solve the linear tensor equation $(\underline{\bf \Omega}_2 * \Q)*\Y = \W.$ The coefficient tensor $\underline{\bf \Omega}_2 * \Q\in\mathbb{R}^{L\times K \times I_3}$ has $L$ and $K$ number of horizontal and lateral slices, respectively.
+We observed the same behavior with tensors and will report it in our simulations.
+According to \eqref{righ_eq}, we need to solve the linear tensor equation $(\underline{\Omega}_2 * \Q)*\Y = \W.$ The coefficient tensor $\underline{\Omega}_2 * \Q\in\mathbb{R}^{(L+R)\times (K+R) \times I_3}$ has $L+R$ and $K+R$ number of horizontal and lateral slices, respectively.
 One way to avoid the badly conditioned coefficient tensor is to consider $L>K$ and solve an overdetermined and better-conditioned problem.
-However, this requires fine-tuning the parameters, $L$ and $K$ to get an acceptable approximation, imposing extra costs of carefully identifying the best of such values; otherwise, there is the risk of losing accuracy.
-On the other hand, as highlighted in \cite{bjarkason2019pass}, one other reason to address the disadvantages of selecting $L=K$ is that $K$ may represent a processing bottleneck in some applications.
-Given the computing limitations, it would thus be tempting to set $L=K$ in an attempt to obtain as much information as possible.
-Nevertheless, the requirement to retain both the sketching and random sample matrices places a memory restriction on the 1-view approach.
-The last comment that needs to be mentioned is that using prior information from the singular values of the matrix at hand in \cite{tropp2017practical}, several ways are suggested to select $L$ and $K$, which are of less practical interest when we have no access to such information.
-It is worth mentioning that in all our proposed single-pass algorithms, the sketches $\Y_c$ or $\Y_r$ are much smaller than the original data tensor, and computing their left singular vectors will not be very expensive compared to only an orthonormal basis for the range sketch.
-Particularly since, in single-pass techniques, multiplying $\X$ with random tensors (to discover range and co-range sketches) usually imposes the most computational cost and time.
+However, this requires fine-tuning the parameters $L$ and $K$ to obtain an acceptable approximation, which imposes additional costs of carefully identifying the best values; otherwise, there is a risk of losing accuracy.
+On the other hand, as highlighted in \cite{bjarkason2019pass}, another reason to address the disadvantages of selecting $L=K$ is that $K$ may pose a processing bottleneck in some applications.
+Given computational limitations, it would be tempting to set $L=K$ to obtain as much information as possible.
+Nevertheless, the requirement to retain both the sketching and random-sample matrices imposes a memory constraint on the 1-view approach.
+Finally, as noted in \cite{tropp2017practical}, prior knowledge of matrix singular values can guide the selection of $L$ and $K$, but such information is often unavailable in practice, reducing the utility of these suggestions.

+It is worth emphasizing that in all our proposed single-pass algorithms, the sketches $\underline{\mathbf{Y}}$ and $\underline{\mathbf{W}}$ are significantly smaller than the original tensor.
+Computing their left singular tensor is therefore inexpensive compared to obtaining an orthonormal basis for the range sketch.
+This is particularly relevant because, in single-pass methods, the dominant computational cost typically arises from multiplying $\underline{\mathbf{X}}$ with random tensors to generate range and co-range sketches.